paulav11526/Modular-Robotic-Arm-Kit/Parts/Joints/Prismatic/Prismatic_ReadMe.md

   * 4 Box support enforcers to support top platform

 ## Filament
-Prusament Galaxy Red works well but any strong filaments should work
+Prusament Galaxy Red works best but any strong filaments should work